ZeroSharp/zerosharp.github.com/source/_posts/2016-01-12-serverless-framework-part-2-typescript-and-mocha.markdown

 ## Mocha and TypeScript ##

-## New version 0.1.5 ##
+## New version 0.3.1 ##
-{% highlight Edit: since the original version of this post, a new version 0.1.5 of Serverless was released.
-I have updated the tutorial below to reflect the newer version. %}
+{% highlight Edit: since the original version of this post, a new version 0.3.1 of Serverless was released.
+I have updated the tutorial below to reflect the newer version.
+Also, [TSD has been deprecated](https://github.com/DefinitelyTyped/tsd/issues/269) in favour of [Typings](https://www.npmjs.com/package/typings) so I've updated to use Typings instead. %}

 Let's do things properly and set up a testing framework.